Learning Outcomes

 Starting with the GHCi REPL

-A good way to get started with haskell is simply to experiment with the GHCi REPL (Read Eval Print Loop).
+A good way to get started with haskell is simply to experiment with the GHCi REPLThe interactive Read-Eval-Print Loop for GHC, the Glasgow Haskell Compiler, allowing users to test Haskell programs and expressions interactively. (or Read Eval Print Loop).
+You can install GHC from here.

 Start by making a file: fibs.hs